POSTED BY February 21, 2019 COMMENTS (28)ON

-A lot of us, don’t keep 90 lacs in saving bank account (do we even have that much networth?), but its not very uncommon, to see large amount like 3 lacs, or 8 lacs lying in saving bank for many months just because the investors does not calculate the potential loss, or is just lethartic of breaking the status quo (I think, this is the real issue)
+A lot of us, don’t keep 90 lacs in saving bank account (do we even have that much networth?), but its not very uncommon, to see large amount like 3 lacs, or 8 lacs lying in saving bank for many months just because the investors does not calculate the potential loss, or is just lethargic of breaking the status quo (I think, this is the real issue)

 What you can do to solve this issue?

-The simple approach you can take is, that apart from 4-6 months of your monthly expenses, you can park rest of the money atleast in short term debt mutual funds (earns around 8% per annum, with better taxation than a FD) and deploy the rest amount as per your financial goals in other avenues and let it go out of your bank account and your sight.
+The simple approach you can take is, that apart from 4-6 months of your monthly expenses, you can park rest of the money at least in short term debt mutual funds (earns around 8% per annum, with better taxation than a FD) and deploy the rest amount as per your financial goals in other avenues and let it go out of your bank account and your sight.

-Money is like Water, it finds its own direction, if you don’t give it one!
+Money is like water, it finds its own direction, if you don’t give it one!

 So if money is lying around in your saving bank account, which can be easily accessed then,

 The human mind is very interesting.
 You always feel that you are in control of your spendings, but research on this topic has shown that we humans are our own enemy.
 It’s extremely tough to be in control and think rationally about spending’s especially when you have the excess supply of money.

 Your environment and which kind of situation you are in, mostly decides how you will behave and think, not rationally! (you need to exercise right?
 Did you wake up in the morning and go for the jog if that’s the rational thing to do?)